shlef/shlef.github.io/README.txt

-This is the repository where the production code for the Shlef website is held.
-You can view it here: https://shlef.github.io/.
+This is the repository where the production code for the Xyncer website is held.
+You can view it here: https://xyncer.github.io/.